kapilt/cloud-custodian/docs/source/aws/topics/xray.rst

 The xray support can be enabled on the command line using::

-   custodian run --trace xray custodian.yml
+   custodian run -s out --trace xray custodian.yml

 .. image:: c7n-aws-xray.png